 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical studies of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-The adverse reactions seen across the 2 indications overlapped, and are reported using the frequencies from the contraception studies.
+The adverse reactions seen across the two indications overlapped, and are reported using the frequencies from the contraception studies.

-The following adverse reactions have been identified during post approval use of Mirena: device breakage and angioedema.
+The following adverse reactions have been identified during post approval use of Mirena.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.